NCES Data Institute: Using Federal Datasets to Support Research on Postsecondary Education

 - April 7, 2017 - Decisions announced to applicants via email

 - Stimulate interest in using IPEDS, Sample Surveys, and other federal data to address current and future research questions in institutional research, the social sciences, and education

 - Instruct participants in the methods of using IPEDS, Sample Surveys, and other federal data to conduct analyses

 - Enhance understanding about methodological and technological issues relevant to IPEDS and national sample survey data collections

-- and Encourage collaborative research studies between participants and agency staff to improve future IPEDS data collection and analysis.
+- Encourage collaborative research studies between participants and agency staff to improve future IPEDS data collection and analysis

-- and Begin forming their own research questions to improve decision-making and success in higher education.
+- Begin forming their own research questions to improve decision-making and success in higher education

 Note: The intended audience includes institutional research professionals, faculty, graduate students, staff from state and federal agencies, and national associations.
 Participants must be affiliated with a U.S. postsecondary education institution, U.S. state or federal agency, or U.S. affiliated higher education association or non-profit entity.